SaurabhJha/SaurabhJha.github.io/_posts/2020-07-21-Implementing-parser-generators.md

   $$
 </div>

-Finally, we ready `number` and the new stack state looks like this.
+Finally, we ready "number" and the new stack state looks like this.

 <div>
   $$